LouisMazel/relizy/docs/src/guide/what-is-relizy.md

 # What is Relizy?

-Relizy is a powerful, automated release management tool designed for modern JavaScript projects.
+Relizy is a powerful, automated release management tool designed for modern projects (monorepos or single packages).
 It handles the entire release workflow from version bumping to publishing, with first-class support for both monorepos and single packages.

 ## The Problem